jmrona/mern-calendar/README.md

-# Backend MERN - Calendar
+# Frontend and backend MERN - Calendar

-Backend que cree en mi curso de React: cero a expero
+This is my frontend and backend which I built when I finish the React JS course

 jm_rona